sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ```

-Settings in phpinfo.php reveals that the directives for including files are enabled.
-Let's try LFI/RFI, if that doesn't work I can maybe exploit further using PHP streams.
+The configuration in phpinfo.php file reveals that the directives for including files are enabled.
+Let's try a conventional LFI/RFI attack, if that doesn't work I can maybe exploit further using PHP streams.

 ```
 Registered PHP Streams:  https, ftps, compress.zlib, php, file, glob, data, http, ftp, phar